During the COVID-19 pandemic, Banafshe Law Firm, PC will remain open.

 Driver fatigue is one of the main factors contributing to truck accidents across the United States, and it is particularly common in the commercial truck driving industry.
 Despite the fact that commercial truck driving is a highly regulated industry with maximum consecutive driving hours limits and mandatory break periods, many truck drivers are overworked, improperly scheduled and incentivized or otherwise encouraged to get their jobs done in a way that puts them at risk.

 Fatigue logbooks can give the injured plaintiff a sense of the driver’s schedule and whether it is consistent with the facts of the case.
 Truck drivers and their employers often skirt regulations by falsifying information on their logbooks.
-If you discover falsified records, then you and a Los Angeles accident attorney may be able to hold the driver and employer liable for significant damages — the court may even choose to impose punitive damages, depending on the circumstances.
+If you discover falsified records, then you and a Los Angeles truck accident attorney may be able to hold the driver and employer liable for significant damages — the court may even choose to impose punitive damages, depending on the circumstances.

 If you have been injured in a trucking accident you are entitled to compensatory damages, which can be divided into two categories: economic damages (out of pocket expenses) and non-economic damages.
-Damages your Los Angeles truck accident attorney will fight for include:
+Damages your Los Angeles truck accident lawyer will fight for include:

 Ready to move forward with your claims?
-Call us at (800) 789-8840 or complete a case evaluation form through our website to schedule a free initial consultation with an experienced Los Angeles truck accident attorney at our firm.
+Call us at (800) 789-8840 or complete a case evaluation form through our website to schedule a free initial consultation with an experienced Los Angeles truck accident lawyer at our firm.
 The consultation is confidential, and there is no obligation to continue.

 Even if you are not sure about your truck accident claims, it’s crucial that you contact a qualified attorney as soon as possible.
 In California, as in other states, there is a statute of limitations period that applies to your injury claims (specifically, two years from the date of injury in California).
 Failure to bring an action before the statute of limitations deadline passes could lead to an automatic case dismissal.
 As such, a brief evaluation could spell the difference between a win and a loss.
 Call now to learn the strength of your truck accident claim.